rijo11811/Car-ND-Capstone-ros/README.md

 ## Results

-The car completed one lap inside the simulator without any issues.
+The car completed more than one lap inside the simulator without any issues.